Arunava6171/Arunava6171/README.md

 ---

-🎓 **B.Tech in Computer Science and Engineering**
-📍 Meghnad Saha Institute of Technology | Batch of 2024
-🔍 I’m currently looking for full-time opportunities as a **Software/DevOps Engineer**

----

 ### 🚀 About Me
 - 👨‍💻 I’m passionate about building scalable and efficient software systems
 - 📈 Recently built a **Spam Mail Prediction System** using Python, ML & TF-IDF with 95% accuracy